gregberge/loadable-components/README.md

 }
 ```

+> You can also pass a function to `ref`, called when the library will be loaded.

 ### Full dynamic import

 Webpack accepts [full dynamic imports](https://webpack.js.org/api/module-methods/#import-) and you can also use them with `@loadable/component` to create dynamic components.